snaplet/docs-old/docs/getting-started/01-create-a-new-datasource.md

----
-sidebar_position: 1
----

-# Create a New Datasource
+# Create a new datasource

 Once you've [created a Snaplet account](https://app.snaplet.dev/login), allow Snaplet to connect to your database, by creating a new datasource.
 If you're still testing Snaplet then try our test connection string!